Alcohol Abuse & Hazing Lawyers

 Fraternity student leaders all leave within four years, but ritualized alcohol abuse continues in fraternities around the nation without interruption.
 Why?
 Because hazing isn't just a problem caused by individuals.
 In the end, what makes hazing difficult to stop is its entrenched place in the organizations that sanction them.
 Criminal prosecution stops individuals.
 Civil penalties stop organizations.
 Levying enormous verdicts against individuals and fraternity organizations (like we did on behalf of Chad Meredith's family) make hazing 'games' far too costly for organizations to allow them to continue.
 Additionally, you can't jail a corporate body—but you can financially punish one.

-Our Hazing Lawyers Have Been Fighting Ritualized Alcohol Abuse Since 2001
+We Have Been Fighting Ritualized Alcohol Abuse Since 2001

 We don't let people get away with abusing and harming our nation's children.
 Call (305) 770-6335 or contact us online to review your options with a hazing attorney for free.